 Soft foods that are easy to digest are usually the best choices for everyday eating.
 Options include:

 Also, it isn’t just what you eat.
-How you eat can also have a big impact.
+How you eat can also have a big effect.
 Large meals might cause more bouts of diarrhea.
 Eating smaller meals throughout the day may help reduce this.

 You should also stay hydrated.
 In addition to drinking water, you may also want to include: